A Definitive Guide To The Cost Of Building A Website

 1- Set Up a Web Domain and Hosting

 The first step in building a website is always choosing a domain name.
 A domain name is a web address through which users will be able to access your website.
 Make sure, upon choosing your domain name, to choose a unique and easy one that users can easily find.
+You should also focus on selecting a domain extension that’s specific to your industry.
+For example, Name’s agency domains are perfect for insurance, talent, and advertising agencies.

 2- Build your Website’s Structure